 Faculty and administrators at post-secondary institutions can learn about how to create classroom environments and academic activities that maximize the learning of all students, including those with disabilities.

-The Sherrerd Center for Teaching and Learning often supports faculty travel to conferences focused on pedagogy.
+The Sherrerd Center for Teaching and Learning often supports faculty and instructional staff's travel to conferences focused on pedagogy.
 Participation as both presenters and attendees enriches teaching practices and student experiences at Smith.
 Please contact Sherrerd Center Director Floyd Cheung if you are interested in receiving funds for attending a conference.
 We keep records of conference highlights from everyone who receives this funding.
 Please contact us if you are interested in reading reports from past conferences.

 See the Teaching Conferences Directory, which is maintained by the Center for Teaching and Learning at Kennesaw State University.
 This is a comprehensive directory of teaching conferences and their sponsoring organizations.